yongzx/cloud-agent-damage-audit/README.md

 # Cloud Agent Damage Audit

+Disclaimer: This is an experiment of my running `/goal make money for me` on Codex.

+---

 Cloud Agent Damage Audit is a small evaluation prototype for AI agents with cloud/API access.

 It measures whether an agent completes a realistic infrastructure task without causing unintended changes to protected resources.